Prime Minister Johnson has announced the most radical reforms to our planning system since the Second World War.

 - More types of commercial premises having total flexibility to be repurposed through reform of the Use Classes Order.
-A building used for retail, for instance, would be able to be permanently used as a café or office without requiring a planning application and local authority approval.
+A building used for retail, for instance, is able to be permanently used as a café or office without requiring a planning application and local authority approval.
 Pubs, libraries, village shops and other types of uses essential to the lifeblood of communities will not be covered by these flexibilities.

-- Builders will no longer need a normal planning application to demolish and rebuild vacant and redundant residential and commercial buildings if they are rebuilt as homes.
+- Builders no longer need a normal planning application to demolish and rebuild vacant and redundant residential and commercial buildings if they are rebuilt as homes.

 - Property owners will be able to build additional space above their properties via a fast track approval process, subject to neighbour consultation.